tomhoover/guide-programming-fundamentals-in-python/guide.md

 name = 'Mr Fluffy'
 ```

-In this case, name is something called a '''string''' because 'Mr Fluffy' has quotations around it.
-A string is just a set of characters surrounded by quotations.
+In this case, name is something called a **string** because 'Mr Fluffy' has quotations around it.
+A **string** is just a set of characters surrounded by quotations.
 Variables on the other hand do not have quotations.
 Let’s look at some additional data types.

 ```py
 weight = 9.5